 Failure to diagnose heart attacks

 For the majority of the time, the doctors and nurses working in our hospitals and GP practices do an excellent job of diagnosing and treating patients.
 Making a correct diagnosis when the problem is possibly life-threatening and beginning treatment promptly is undoubtedly the aim of doctors and nurses.
-The doctors and nurses staffing out hospitals and GP surgeries need to be aware of the signs and symptoms of life-threatening situations and be prepared to skillfully and appropriately treat the problem.
+The doctors and nurses staffing our hospitals and GP surgeries need to be aware of the signs and symptoms of life-threatening situations and be prepared to skilfully and appropriately treat the problem.

 Unfortunately, this isn't always the case.
 Hurried, overworked doctors and nurses sometimes don't carefully listen to a patient's complaint; sometimes they simply make a mistake in their assessment of the situation.
 Sometimes the patient may not provide enough information.
 The failure to diagnose a heart attack, aneurysm, or other life-threatening problem can be devastating to the patient and their family.
+Heart attack misdiagnosis can unfortunately sometimes cause permanent damage to the heart and may sometimes result in the death of the patient.

 What is a heart attack?